Theft Crimes Charges in Las Vegas

 Joel Mann will aggressively fight to get your charges completely dismissed.
 He sees the client-attorney relationship as a partnership so together you will work out the best course of action.

-Contact a Las Vegas Theft Crimes Defense Attorney Today
+Contact a Theft Attorney in Las Vegas Today

 If you or someone you know is charged with theft then it is important to get a lawyer that will fight for your rights.
 At the Law Office of Joel M. Mann, we are committed to helping you with your theft case.